 What is searching?
 The Dictionary defines it as “try to find something by looking or otherwise seeking carefully and thoroughly.”
 What is Boy-looking?
 My wife defines it as “walking around the room saying you can’t find what you’re looking for.”

 My boys are notorious for this (my wife says I am too – whose side is she on anyway?).
-My son will walk around the room flailing his arms and looking at the ceiling.
+They will walk around the room flailing their arms and looking at the ceiling.

 Me: “Did you look for it?”

 Me: “What about on the table?”

 My child: “…Oh.
 I did not see it there.”

 What does this have to do with missions and reaching the lost?
 Great question.
 How do we look for the lost?
 In Luke 19 Jesus is walking along the road and makes his way to a specific tree and converses with Zacchaeus.
 After declaring that salvation has come to this house He says, “The Son of Man has come to seek and save the lost.” (v-10) Jesus is searching for people.
 John 4 talks about Jesus walking through Samaria.
 Scripture says “he had to go” through.
 Why?
 He was seeking.
 Searching for the lost.